 These policies pay for a driver’s own damages when they’re at fault for a wreck.
 Collision insurance also pays for damages related to collisions with fixed objects, such as a curb.
 Most lenders require this coverage in order to protect their collateral.
 Given the extremely high cost of medical bills and car repairs, collision insurance is a crucial idea for drivers who own their cars.

 Most lenders also require comprehensive insurance.
 These policies cover theft, fire, and natural disaster losses.
 Typically, the higher the deductible (out-of-pocket repair cost), the lower the premium.

 Uninsured and underinsured policies offer protection for an insured driver if the at fault driver’s policy limits are less than their total damages value.
 UM/UIM coverage is a good investment.
 Some states have a very high percentage of uninsured drivers.
 The way that this insurance works is if the other driver who caused the wreck doesn’t have insurance or doesn’t have enough insurance to cover your medical bills and pain, then your own UIM insurance can step and protect you.

-Thanks to our friends and contributors from Butler Tobin for their insight into auto accidents.
+Thanks to our friends and contributors from Butler Law Firm for their insight into auto accidents.